JamesSkemp/words/content/post/well-done-amazon-re-amazon-cloud.md

 +++
-title = "Well done, Amazon (re: Amazon Cloud)" summary = "They've been saying for quite a while that music was heading towards the 'cloud,' and while it seemed for a while that everyone was betting on Apple doing it first, you've trumped them, with what seems like a very consumer-friendly service." draft = false comments = true date = "2011-03-29T07:41:00-05:00"
+title = "Well done, Amazon (re: Amazon Cloud)" description = "They've been saying for quite a while that music was heading towards the 'cloud,' and while it seemed for a while that everyone was betting on Apple doing it first, you've trumped them, with what seems like a very consumer-friendly service." draft = false comments = true date = "2011-03-29T07:41:00-05:00"